michael2012z/BitBible/markdown/KJV/files/Job.md

 17. His remembrance shall perish from the earth, and he shall have no name in the street.

-18. He shall be driven from light into darkness, and chased out of the world.He…: Heb.
-They shall drive him
+18. He shall be driven from light into darkness, and chased out of the world.

 19. He shall neither have son nor nephew among his people, nor any remaining in his dwellings.

-20. They that come after him shall be astonied at his day, as they that went before were affrighted.went…: or, lived with himwere…: Heb. laid hold on horror
+20. They that come after him shall be astonied at his day, as they that went before were affrighted.

 21. Surely such are the dwellings of the wicked, and this is the place of him that knoweth not God.